-This screen allow you to name the circuit by tapping the circuit name, set the auto circuit control option (if desired), set the circuit breaker limit, and set how the circuit behaves when the ignition is off.
+This screen allow you to name the circuit by tapping the

+circuit name, set the auto circuit control mechanism (if desired), set the circuit breaker limit, and set how the circuit behaves when the ignition is off.

 Starting with auto circuit control there are a number of options.
-Upon tapping this button you will see this screen.
+Upon tapping this button you will see a screen that looks like this.

 There are 3 scroll wheels and a mode switch.
 The bottom scroll wheel which where you enable auto circuit control...or not.
 The off position simply means that you want manual control for that circuit.
 As you twirl the wheel down the first option is temperature.
-Each Apogee module has 2 temp sensors, Temp 1 (red) and Temp 2 (black).
-You may set each independently so they can activate or deactivate circuits based on completely different temps.

-To set this up twirl the upper left wheel to the desired temperature and the upper right wheel to the percentage on.
-When the sensed temp drops to that level or below the circuit will activate as configured.
+This allows you to set an ambient temperature that will cause the circuit to automatically activate or deactivate (depending on whether the sliding switch is set to on or off) at a particular temperature or below.
+To set this up twirl the upper left whee to the desired temperature and the upper right wheel to the percentage on.
+When the ambient temp drops to that level or below the circuit will